itsAanis/JWT-Auth-Node.js/README.md

 # JWT-Auth-Node.js
 ## Introduction

-A Simple application to demonstrate JWT authorisation  made in Node.js using express. heavily commented so that anyone can follow along and make it their own.
+A Simple application to demonstrate JWT authorisation  made in Node.js using express and mongoose. heavily commented so that anyone can follow along and make it their own.